aslak3/matrix-display/README.md

 * [MDFPGA](https://github.com/aslak3/MDFPGA) The PCB design for the base board.
 * [HUB75 Controller](https://github.com/aslak3/hub75-controller) A HUB75 LED matrix controller implemented in Verilog.
+* [Go South Coast integration](https://github.com/aslak3/go_south_coast) My integration for retrieving bus times for the local, to me on the south coast of England, bus company.